Review Step One: We admitted we were powerless over alcohol – that our lives had become unmanageable.

 They simply say we need to seek a God of our own understanding.

-If you are certain God, or gods exist, then you are a believer.
+If you are certain God, or gods exist, then you are considered a believer.

 If you are certain gods of any description do not, or even cannot exist, then you are defined as being an atheist.